magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_prompt.md

 <h2 id="prompt_key_navigation">Keyboard navigation</h2>
-The keyboard navigation for the prompt windows the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html#Keyboard navigation">general modal windows navigation implemented by the modal widget</a>.
+The keyboard navigation for the prompt windows is similar to the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html#Keyboard navigation">general modal windows navigation implemented by the modal widget</a>.